What is a Local Planning Strategy?

 Does the Town already have a Local Planning Strategy?

-The Town has an existing Local Planning Strategy, which was adopted in May 2013.
-This informed the development of Local Planning Scheme No.3.
+The Town has an existing Local Planning Strategy, which was adopted in May 2013 and informed Local Planning Scheme No.3.

 Since that time, the Town’s planning framework has been updated numerous times.
 To ensure the Town’s approach to planning continues to remain contemporary and responds to changing community priorities and State government planning reforms, a new Local Planning Strategy is needed.